Frequently Asked Questions

 - Increase the number of Threads on the "Send" branch.

-- Please note that if you are using the "Delayed Retry" feature, this will often skew the performance statistics.
+- Please note that if using the "Delayed Retry" feature, this will often skew the performance statistics.
 Throughput may be much better than is reported.

 - Enable the "Recycle Connection" feature on the "Delivery" branch.